North York General Hospital has been serving our community since 1968 and has four founding partners:

 At the same time, two other organizations were making similar plans.
 The 24-bed Bethesda Hospital at Bathurst and Sheppard was operated by the Missionary Health Institute (MHI), and the organization was planning to build a new 135-bed hospital and develop a teaching program for nursing assistants.
 Also, the Board of the Imperial Order Daughters of the Empire (IODE) was planning to rebuild their Children's Hospital.

-Today, North York General encompasses three sites.
-In addition to the General site, our largest on Leslie Street, the hospital includes the Branson Ambulatory Care Centre and Seniors' Health Centre.
+Today, North York General encompasses multiple sites.
+In addition to the General site, our largest on Leslie Street, the hospital includes the Branson Ambulatory Care Centre, Seniors' Health Centre and the Reactivation Care Centre, which is a Central LHIN Hospitals Collaborative.

 Seniors' Health Centre

 The Seniors' Health Centre opened on October 10, 1985.
-The centre is the hub of services for seniors at North York General.
+The Seniors' Health Centre is the hub of services for seniors at North York General.
 It includes a 192-bed long-term care home.